mavlink/MAVSDK-docs/en/README.md

 DroneCore is still in pre-alpha development.
 - The core C++ API has been created and is (largely) stable.
-- UDP connections are supported.
-We are nearly finished writing plugins to support TCP and serial connections.
+- Currently you can only develop in C++.
-- Currently you can only develop in C++. [gRPC](https://grpc.io/) is being investigated as a promising technology for writing the cross-platform wrappers.
+  - [gRPC](https://grpc.io/) is being investigated as a promising technology for writing the cross-platform wrappers.

 To use DroneCore you will need to [build the C++ library](contributing/build.md).
-Instructions for how to write a simple complete example are covered in [Takeoff and Land](examples/takeoff_and_land.md).
+The [Guide](guide/README.md) explains how to write C++ DroneCore apps.
+A simple complete example can be found in [Takeoff and Land](examples/takeoff_and_land.md).

 ## Library Features